 With your help we have secured existing sight loss adviser posts which had been under threat.
 In addition, a number of eye departments have either funded, or made a committment to fund, a new sight loss adviser.
 However, there is still much more to do and in November we will be launching our new campaign action.

 You may be interested to read our other sight loss adviser reports:

 Being there when it matters campaign news

 We campaign to ensure that no one faces sight loss alone.
 We want every person diagnosed with sight loss to have access to support at the time of diagnosis.
-We're calling for every eye clinic in the UK to have access to a sight loss adviser, to provide this much needed support.Find out what we're doing on our Being there when it matters campaign
+We're calling for every eye department in the UK to have access to a sight loss adviser, to provide this much needed support.Find out what we're doing on our Being there when it matters campaign